BTEC Diploma in Professional Nutrition and Health Coaching

 Join us in shaping a healthier future, one client at a time.

-The course is also accredited by the Personalised Care Institute and approved as a “Gold Standard” by the UKIHCA, the global professional body for Health Coaching.
-Students and Graduates are eligible to apply for Complimentary Medical Association Membership as they have demonstrated their commitment to excellence by choosing to train with IINH.
+The course is also accredited by the NHS Personalised Care Institute and approved as a “Gold Standard” by the UKIHCA, the global professional body for Health Coaching.
+Students and Graduates are eligible to apply for Complementary Medical Association Membership as they have demonstrated their commitment to excellence by choosing to train with IINH.

 Nutrition & Health Coaching Accreditation & Professional Bodies Banner